The $6 billion Airwallex lesson: why value creation happens before you can access it

 Professional early-stage venture capital funds are designed specifically for this challenge.
 They invest in 20-50 companies during their highest-risk, highest-reward phase, understanding that exceptional returns from winners more than compensate for inevitable failures.

 Cambridge Associates research demonstrates this "power law" effect has consistently delivered 25-35% annual returns for top quartile early-stage funds over two decades.
-As we explore in our analysis of seed-stage performance, the numbers are compelling:

 • Pre-seed funds target 10x-100x returns on their best investments